pete-sh/GetData_Project/CodeBook.md

 | `[Cccc]` | Type of data aggregation, therefore either "Mean" for the average or "Std" for standard deviation |
 | `[D]` | Optional one character suffix.
 Where applicable, it depicts the axis of the signal ("X", "Y", or "Z" respectively) |

-The full list of feature names is as follows:
+The full list of the 66 relevant feature names is as follows:

 tBodyAccMeanX
 tBodyAccMeanY